shalomirungu/Microsoft_movies/README.md

+# Project Title
-# Analysis of movie popularity
+Analysis of movie popularity
+# Introduction
-# Exploratory data analysis to find out the relationship between original movie language with movie popularity and release timing with popularity.
+ Exploratory data analysis to find out the relationship between original movie language with movie popularity and release timing with popularity.
 # This project illustrates how a movie's original language and the release timing affect the movie's popularity.
 The aim of the project is to help Microsoft understand what it needs in order to create successful movies.
 This project uses both original language and release timing as explanatory variables and popularity as the response.
 The project has code that describes:
 * How to import the various data sets
 * How to check the status of the dataset chosen